 Business administration is a broad field, but some programs focus on a particular area of business, like entrepreneurship or aviation business administration.
 Your career goals will determine whether you want to enter a broad or focused program.

-Here are some questions to ask when researching Associate Business Administration programs:
+Here are some questions to ask when researching Associate in Business Administration programs:

 - Does this program offer the specialization that I want?
 There are many areas of focus within business administration, including management, accounting, and information technology.
 If you are considering a career in one of these areas, you should find a program that offers a specialization in that topic.

-As part of your research process, you should also check out the school’s admissions requirements and deadlines, and their financial aid options.
-This information is typically available on the school’s website, or by contacting an admissions representative directly.
+As part of your research process, you should also check out the school’s admissions requirements and deadlines as well as their financial aid options.
+This information is typically available on the school’s website, or you can contact an admissions representative directly.